winton/typectl/README.md

 ### How it works

+Control flows are similar to a "controller", or a place where dependent functions are called to create a final output.
+Try to keep complex logic out of control flows.
+Within your control flow:

 1. Wrap any function so it accepts the promise version of its arguments (`wrap`).
 2. Pick values from promises without awaiting resolution (`pick`).
 3. Map promise values to arrays, records, and streams (`toArray`, `toRecord`, `toStream`).